 Dogs are a breed with many different traits and habits that humans don’t have so it can be difficult to know why they may do a certain action.
 One of these actions that many dogs do throughout the UK is licking their lips or ‘smacking’ their lips together repeatedly.

 Why is my dog licking his lips?

 Before jumping to conclusions and looking for the cause and a cure, make sure you’ve considered everything before you jump in.

 - What was your dog doing before they started licking their lips?

-- How aggressive is your dog licking their lips?
+- How aggressively is your dog licking their lips?

 - Does your dog have any other strange symptoms at the same time?

 - Is your dog licking their lips and looking at you or are they alone?

 It’s only natural to fear the worst when your dog is behaving oddly but there’s no need to panic.
-Consider the above first before looking at our list of reasons why your dog might be licking their lips.
+Consider the above before looking at our list of reasons your dog might be licking their lips.
 We’re not about scaremongering at JugDog, we’re dog owners ourselves remember!

 12 Reasons why your dog is licking their lips